Integrated Five-Year BEE/MSEE and BCompE/MSEE Degree Program

 What should I write in my Statement of Purpose?

-• Your statement of purpose should speak primarily to your education, background, and fit for our program.
-Describe your undergraduate education.
-Describe your specific areas of interest in Electrical Engineering and your goals after the award of your degree.
+• Describe your specific areas of interest in Electrical Engineering and your goals after the award of your degree.
 If your interests are broad, state that.
-Specifically, the statement should address the area or areas of research you are interested in according to the research groups available on the Research section
+Specifically, the statement should address the area or areas of research you are interested in according to the research groups available on the Research section.
+We recommend the statement be 1 page maximum in length.

 What GPA does a student need to apply?

 • Students with a GPA of 3.4 or better are eligible to apply.
-Students with a GPA between 3.2 and 3.4 may apply, but they must also submit a GRE score.
+Students with a GPA between 3.2 and 3.4 may apply, but they must first consult with the Graduate Advisor on eligibility.

 When should students apply?

-• Students should apply for a semester in which they will have completed a majority of their upper division required (non elective) courses for their BEE degree.
+• Students should apply for a semester in which they will have completed a majority of their upper division required (non elective) courses for their BEE or BCompE degree.

 • Students may apply up to their final semester of their undergraduate work but are encouraged to apply earlier for planning purposes.